The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Independence of massive FTL inertial particles of SRDyn

-By (\ref{pcollfm-d})--(\ref{ue}), it is not difficult to prove that $\mathfrak{M}_1$ and $\mathfrak{M}_2$ are models of $\ax{SRDyn}\setminus\ax{SPR^+}$, there are FTL inertial particles in $\mathfrak{M}_1$ and there are no FTL inertial particles in $\mathfrak{M}_2$.
-For details of the proof see \hosszu{below}.
-By \cite[Prop.5.1.]{FTLconsSR}, to prove that axiom schema \ax{SPR^+} is valid in models $\mathfrak{M}_1$ and $\mathfrak{M}_2$, it is enough to show that, for every inertial observer $k$, there is an automorphism fixing the quantities and taking observer $k$ to observer $\Id$.
+By \cite[Prop.2]{FTLconsSR}, to prove that axiom schema \ax{SPR^+} is valid in models $\mathfrak{M}_1$ and $\mathfrak{M}_2$, it is enough to show that, for every inertial observer $k$, there is an automorphism fixing the quantities and taking observer $k$ to observer $\Id$.
 For fixed observer $k$, let $\alpha$ be the following map:

 for every inertial observer $h$, quantity $q$, and inertial particle $\vx\vy$.
 Clearly $\alpha$ takes observer $k$ to observer $\Id$.
-It is not difficult to prove that $\alpha$ is an automorphism of our model, \hosszu{see below}.
+It is not difficult to prove that $\alpha$ is an automorphism of our model, for details of the proof see below.
 Thus \ax{SPR^+} is valid in the models.

-\hosszu{{\bf Details of the proof:} Now we are going to show in detail that $\mathfrak{M}_1$ and $\mathfrak{M}_2$ are models of axiom system \ax{SRDyn} and there are FTL inertial particles in $\mathfrak{M}_1$ and there are no FTL inertial particles in $\mathfrak{M}_2$.
+\hosszu{{\bf Details of the proof:} Now we are going to show in detail that $\mathfrak{M}_1$ and $\mathfrak{M}_2$ are models of axiom system \ax{SRDyn} and there are massive FTL inertial particles in $\mathfrak{M}_1$ and there are no FTL inertial particles in $\mathfrak{M}_2$.
 We are going to prove this simultaneously for the two models.}

 \hosszu{The field reduct of both models is the Euclidean field ${\mathfrak Q}$.
 Thus \ax{AxEField} is valid in the models.}

 \hosszu{By (\ref{roe}), world-view transformations are Poincar\'e transformations, hence they are affine transformations and bijections.
 Thus \ax{AxEv} is valid in models $\mathfrak{M}_1$ and $\mathfrak{M}_2$.}